vlad17/slb/README.md

 * For large datasets, parallelism is essential.
 * Compared to an equivalent map-reduce, we use less memory, less time, and less code.

 The last point holds because `slb` ensures each parallel invocation recieves a _unique partition_ of the key space.
-In turn, we use less memory because each `wc.awk` process is only tracking counts for its own key space and less code because we do not need to write a combiner that merges two feature count maps.
+In turn, we use less memory because each folder is only tracking aggregates for its own key space and less code because we do not need to write a combiner that merges two maps.

 To install locally, run